-Develop an individualized instructional plan to teach a particular set of skills and demonstrate the teacher candidates impact on PK-12 student learning.
-Teacher candidates will demonstrate ability to:
+Develop an individualized instructional plan to teach a particular set of skills and demonstrate candidate impact on PK-12 student learning.
+Candidates will demonstrate the ability to:

 - gather and analyze pre-assessment data; - design lesson(s)/instructional activities that addresses the student learning outcome(s) that were developed based on the pre-assessment data; - assess and analyze student learning; and - reflect on closing the assessment loop, including impact on PK-12 student learning, as well as logical next steps.